 Steve Zipperstein teaches in the UCLA Global Studies program and in the Luskin School of Public Affairs.
-Zipperstein is also is a Senior Fellow at the UCLA Center for Middle East Development.
+Zipperstein is also a Senior Fellow at the UCLA Center for Middle East Development.
 He has served as a Visiting Professor of Law at Tel Aviv University and as an Adjunct Professor at Loyola Law School.
-Zipperstein is the author of the forthcoming book Law and the Arab-Israeli Conflict: The Trials of Palestine (Routledge).
+Zipperstein is the author of Law and the Arab-Israeli Conflict: The Trials of Palestine (Routledge 2020).
 He has also authored several law review articles, and has testified before the United States Congress several times regarding telecommunications and internet policy issues.
 Zipperstein lectures widely around the world on cybersecurity, advanced technology, and a range of U.S. and Middle East issues.

 Before joining UCLA, Zipperstein practiced law for 36 years in California, Washington D.C. and New York/New Jersey.
 Zipperstein has been elected to the American Law Institute and named a Life Fellow of the American Bar Foundation.
 During his career, Zipperstein worked as a law firm litigator, a federal prosecutor and Justice Department official, and as the Chief Legal Officer of BlackBerry Ltd. and Verizon Wireless.
 Zipperstein served as Counselor to Attorney General Janet Reno during the 1995 congressional hearings regarding the events in Waco, Texas, and as Counselor for former Assistant Attorney General Robert Mueller regarding the 1992-93 congressional investigation of the “Iraq-gate” matter.
 As a federal prosecutor, Zipperstein tried more than a dozen felony jury cases and argued 23 cases in the Ninth Circuit Court of Appeals.

 April 2017 – “Is America in a Cold Civil War?” on KJZZ 91.5